lightbug-io/docs/devices/api/structure.md

 This is REQUIRED for on device communication (though is optional in the protocol itself).

-In combinatio with the protocol version, this allows for a simple check that indicates you are probably looking at the start of a message.
+In combination with the protocol version, this allows for a simple check that indicates you are probably looking at the start of a message.

-`0x4c 0x42 0x03` or `76 66 3` fo example
+`0x4c 0x42 0x03` or `76 66 3` for example

 ## Message